City of Hawkesbury: Demographics

-At the 2016 Census, there were 67,207 people in the Hawkesbury local government area.
-Of these, 49.5% were male and 50.5% were female.
-Aboriginal and Torres Strait Islander people made up 3.7% of the population, which is 1.3% above the national average.
-The median age of people in the City of Hawkesbury was 38 years.
-Children aged 0 – 14 years made up 19.9% of the population and people aged 65 years and over made up 14.4% of the population.
+At the 2021 Census, there were 67,207 people in the Hawkesbury local government area.
+Of these, 49.8% were male and 50.2% were female.
+Aboriginal and Torres Strait Islander people made up 4.8% of the population, which was 1.6% above the national average.
+The median age of people in the City of Hawkesbury was 39 years.
+Children aged 0 – 14 years made up 19.1% of the population and people aged 65 years and over made up 16.6% of the population.
 Of people in the area aged 15 years and over, 49.3% were married and 12.4% were either divorced or separated.

 Population in the City of Hawkesbury between the 2001 Census and the 2006 Census decreased by 0.54%; and in the subsequent five years to the 2011 Census, population growth was 2.96%.
 Between the 2011 and 2016 Census, population increased by a further 1.04%.
 When compared with total population growth of Australia for the same periods, population growth in Hawkesbury local government area was significantly lower than the national average.
 The median weekly income for residents within the City of Hawkesbury has been consistently marginally higher than the national average.

-At the 2016 Census, the proportion of residents in the Hawkesbury local government area who stated their ancestry as Australian or English amounted to 60%, which decreased from 62% in 2011.
-The majority of people from the Hawkesbury identified as having a Catholic (27.5%) or Anglican (24.6%) religious affiliation in 2016.
+At the 2021 Census, the proportion of residents in the Hawkesbury local government area who stated their ancestry as Australian or English amounted to 80.8%, representing an increase from 62% in 2011.
+Many people from the Hawkesbury identified as having a Catholic (26.0%) or Anglican (19.3%) religious affiliation in 2021.

 Council

 Current composition and election method

-Hawkesbury City Council is composed of twelve Councillors elected proportionally as one entire ward.
-All Councillors are elected for a fixed four-year term of office.
-The Mayor is elected by the Councillors at the first meeting of the council.
-The most recent election was held on 4 December 2021, and the makeup of the council is as follows:
+Hawkesbury City Council is composed of twelve councillors elected proportionally as one entire ward.
+All councillors are elected for a fixed four-year term of office.
+The mayor is elected by the councillors at the first meeting of the council.
+The most recent election was held on 14 September 2024, and the makeup of the council is as follows:

-The current Council, elected in 2021, in order of election, is:
+The current Council, elected in 2024, is:

-The previous Council, elected in 2016, went for a term of five years owing to the COVID emergency.